open-telemetry/opentelemetry.io/content/en/docs/languages/js/instrumentation.md

 {%% alert title="Note" class="info" %%} OpenTelemetry instruments are either
 synchronous or asynchronous (observable).

-If you want to learn more about the difference, and when to use which kind, take a look at the concept page on
+To learn more about the differences between synchronous and asynchronous instruments, and when to use each kind, see the concept page on
 [synchronous and asynchronous instruments](/docs/concepts/signals/metrics/#synchronous-and-asynchronous-instruments)
 {%% /alert %%}